Behind every great man there's a great woman

 The use of the phrase in that quotation suggests it was well-known at the time, and may be much older than 1945.

-The use of the phrase received a boost in 1985 with the release of The Eurythmics' song - Sisters Are Doin' It For Themselves:
+Times change and by the 1980s women no longer wanted to be standing behind, whether deemed great or not.
+The use of the phrase received a boost in 1985 with the release of The Eurythmics' song - Sisters Are Doin' It For Themselves, but with a different emphasis from the earlier slogan:

 Now, there was a time,